AdobeDocs/commerce-operations.en/help/configuration/deployment/production-system.md

 To set up a production machine:

 1. After installing Magento or pulling it from source control, log in to the production server as, or switch to, the [file system owner](https://glossary.magento.com/magento-file-system-owner).
-1. Create `~/.ssh/.composer/auth.json` if you haven't already done so.
+1. Create `~/.ssh/.composer/auth.json` if you have not already done so.

    Create the directory: